Dr. Dietmar Schlosser

 CV / Scientific Career

 My field of research is the microbial degradation and biotransformation of organic compounds (e.g. emerging micro-pollutants in aquatic ecosystems, organic contaminants arising from industrial activities) with respect to their environmental fate, natural degradation processes, and applications in environmental biotechnology.
-Fields of special interest are the degradation/biotransformation of xenobiotic compounds by different kinds of fungi and their oxidative enzymes, with emphasis on the involvement of extracellular, radical-based degradation mechanisms initiated by extracellular enzymes (mainly fungal laccases), the contribution of the fungal sub-community to biodegradation/ biotransformation processes in different environmental compartments, and the exploitation of fungi for pretreatment of lignocellulosic bioenergy feedstock.
+Fields of special interest are the degradation/biotransformation of xenobiotic compounds by different kinds of fungi and their oxidative enzymes, with emphasis on the involvement of extracellular, radical-based degradation mechanisms initiated by extracellular enzymes (mainly fungal laccases), the contribution of the fungal sub-community to biodegradation / biotransformation processes in different environmental compartments, and the exploitation of fungi for lignocellulose (pre)treatment.

-- Biotechnological solutions for the degradation of synthetic polymeric materials (BIOCLEAN)
+BIOCLEAN - Biotechnological solutions for the degradation of synthetic polymeric materials (EU FP7 project)

 Other professional activities